 We value fairness in Washington, but like all of America, we have a racial wealth gap that perpetuates the racist divisions of the past into today.
 Unfortunately, we also have the most regressive tax system in the nation.
 That means that the people making the least money pay the most in taxes.
 People whose incomes are in the bottom 20% of Washingtonians pay about 18% of that money in taxes.
 The people at the top 20% income level are paying only 3% of their money in taxes.

 That’s more burden on people struggling to get by from paycheck to paycheck, who actually need that money to make rent, pay for childcare, or start a business.
-That’s why YWCA is supporting the Working Families Tax Credit, which would return money to people who pay the most in taxes while making the least.
+That’s why YWCA is supporting the Washington Recovery Rebate, which would fund an updated Working Families Tax Credit to return money to people who pay the most in taxes while making the least.
 This would help struggling families stay in our community, and their kids stay with their friends at their school.

 Intersection of Race and Taxation